Last year, shortly after Christmas, I shared this on my Facebook page:

 I receive enough rude emails and comments that, perhaps, it might be advisable for me to ignore them.
 But I don’t.
 I write back.

-He responded to me after that, this time a little nicer, but still he mentioned feeling pride at having hurt my feelings and accused me of plagiarism.
+He responded to me after that, this time a little nicer, but still he mentioned feeling pride at having hurt my feelings.
+Then, he accused me of plagiarism.

 Before I go any further, I should answer the question that might be running through your mind: why the heck didn’t I just ignore him?